05Aniket598/credit-lending-project/README.md

-Here is an improved, cleaner, and professional version of your README.
-I **kept your style**, but fixed formatting, corrected tables, improved explanations, and made it more polished for GitHub.

----

 # ✅ **Credit Lending Risk Classification using Machine Learning**

 This project develops a **multi-class credit risk classification model** that categorizes customers into 4 risk buckets — **P1, P2, P3, P4** — based on credit history, delinquency behavior, and loan enquiry patterns.